 My husband and I started a Dessert Buffet business when our twins were 1 year old.
 This had a good run for a year until we decided to close it down (a story for another time).
 I launched my Branding & Website Design Studio when the girls turned 2.
 I pioneered the Pursuit Manila community when they were 3 years old, and produced the Passion Cards and several Chasing Dreams merchandise around the same time.

-Through all of this time, I also didn’t stop blogging until last year when I hit the proverbial wall and needed to take a much-needed creative break.
+Through all these, I also didn’t stop blogging until last year when I hit the proverbial wall and needed to take a much-needed creative break.
 And so I did, and I talked a lot about this when I relaunched Chasing Dreams.

 But even when I was on a “break”, my mind did not stop reeling with new creative ideas, maybe for a new business, or a new brand, or a new product.
 I also thought a lot about relaunching Chasing Dreams, or resuming Pursuit Manila, or maybe reviving the Passion Cards.